 Let’s take a look at some industry KPIs to see where you might need to focus your attention.

-The industry benchmark for call productivity is eight to ten calls per hour, and an SDR working in a traditional, list-based CRM environment should be able to achieve at least eight calls per hour (Source: Ovation Sales Group).
+The industry benchmark for call productivity is eight to ten calls per hour, and an SDR working in a traditional, list-based CRM environment makes 52 calls a day on average, which is between 6 and 7 calls per hour.

-By contrast, sales reps using a queue-based sales engagement platform will see much higher productivity levels.
-Sales reps using a queue-based solution on average make 24 calls per hour (Source: Telfer School of Management).
+By contrast, sales reps using a queue-based sales engagement platform will see much higher productivity levels — 24 calls per hour on average.
+(Source: Telfer School of Management).

 Initial Contact Attempts Per New Lead